1/3 Cup

 Here's what actually works in a real kitchen, not a test lab.

 Get a scale.
-Worth adding: seriously.
+Seriously.
 The "how many oz in a 1/3 cup" problem vanishes when you stop converting and start weighing.
 Most scales switch between oz and g with a button.

 Memorize the liquid rule.
-So 1/3 cup = 2.
-67 fl oz for anything that pours.
+1/3 cup = 2.67 fl oz for anything that pours.
 That one's free and never changes.

 When in doubt, use the measuring cup the recipe named.
 If it says 1/3 cup, use the cup.
 The ounce question only matters when you're substituting tools or scaling recipes up and down.